 When will you review proposals for the 2016-2017 season?

-In mid-November 2014, we will evaluate proposals received by the submissions deadline for possible exhibition in the coming academic year, which runs June 2015-May 2016.
+In mid-November 2015, we will evaluate proposals received by the submissions deadline for possible exhibition in the coming academic year, which runs June 2016-June 2017.
 Submissions received after the deadline will be held for the following season's consideration.

 What facilities are affected by the Memorial Union Reinvestment project?

-Due to the upcoming Phase II of the Memorial Union Reinvestment project, there is a change in the availability of some of our facilities.
-The Porter Butts Gallery will close temporarily for refurbishment--we are not accepting proposals for this facility for the 2015-2016 season.
-The Lakefront on Langdon Gallery will close permanently after this season--we are not accepting proposals for future exhibitions in this space.
-We are accepting and reviewing proposals for the Class of 1925 Gallery will open in September 2014 in the West Wing of Memorial Union--we ARE accepting proposals for this facility.
-Gallery 1308 at Union South is unaffected by construction at Memorial Union--we ARE accepting proposals for this facility.
+Due to the upcoming Final Phase of the Memorial Union Reinvestment project, there is a change in the availability of some of our facilities.
+The Porter Butts Gallery will close temporarily for refurbishment--we are not accepting proposals for this facility for the 2016-2017 season.
+The Lakefront on Langdon Gallery has now closed permanently--we are not accepting proposals for future exhibitions in this space.
+We are accepting and reviewing proposals for the Class of 1925 Gallery at Memorial Union and Gallery 1308 at Union South.

 When will artists be notified of their proposal status?